 |Case Control Study of Suicide Attempts Among Farmers in Jilin Province, China||Mental Health, Occupational Health||China||Stallones, L.|

-This project is being conducted by Lorann Stallones, MPH, PhD, Professor of Psychology, Director of the Graduate Degree program in Public Health at Colorado State University.
+This project was conducted in 2010-2011 by Lorann Stallones, MPH, PhD, Professor of Psychology, Director of the Graduate Degree program in Public Health at Colorado State University.
 The project investigates the relationship between organophosphate pesticide (OP) exposures, agression, impulsivity, and attempted suicides.
 Although previous studies have suggested an association between suicide and OP exposure, no studies have assessed the relationship between suicide attempts and OP exposures.

 |CHA/PA Program||Health Systems Capacity Building, Training/Education||South Africa||Glicken, A.|